Maratyszcza/NNPACK/README.md

 ### Cross-compilation options:
 - Native Client (x86-64) to run as a packaged Google Chrome App
 - Portable Native Client to run inside Google Chrome (no packaging required)
+- Emscripten/Asm.js to run inside any modern Web browser
 - Android with x86/x86-64 (SSE2), ARMv7 with NEON, or ARM64 architecture

 ## Features